 What To Do

-Once you have collected all the materials you will need to build your cardboard box city, give the preschoolers free reign to use their imagination.
+Once you have collected all the materials you will need to build your cardboard box city, give your kids free reign to use their imagination.
 Boxes can be colored, cut, or have things glued to them.
 Doors and windows can be cut out of large boxes.
-Preschool teachers or parents may want to help with larger cutting projects so preschoolers do not become frustrating cutting the hard cardboard or hurt themselves.

-Preschoolers can glue old wall paper or wrapping paper to the inside or outside of the boxes.
-Carpet or wallpaper samples can be obtained through local stores simply by asking around.
+Let your kids glue old wall paper or wrapping paper to the inside or outside of the boxes.
+Carpet or wallpaper samples can be found for free through local stores simply by asking around.
 Many times these items are simply thrown away and stores are more than happy to donate their extras.

 Use masking tape to tape the boxes together or attach empty toilet paper rolls or other miscellaneous items that preschoolers may want to use.
 Preschoolers will have fun creating their cardboard city as part of an ongoing pretend play center activity.
 You can add additional materials each day or provide the preschoolers with everything at once.